When is is put in English? Uses of was - were

 • they are = they"re, they are not = they"re not or they aren't;

-In common parlance and for recording, the following abbreviations of the forms will and shall are used:
+In common parlance and for writing, the following abbreviations of the forms will and shall are used:

 • will/shall = "ll;